wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V5.1 : 27-Feb-2025 by wavemotion-dave
+  * 7800 BIOS is now supported.
+Place bios exactly named '7800.rom' in /roms/bios, /data/bios or same directory as the emulator itself.
+  * New internal database with many cleanups and corrections.
+Now compliant with Trebor Pro-Pack v8_16 from early 2025.
+  * New configuration option to allow mapping both both X and Y buttons.
+  * Maria and CPU cycle counting are much closer to real hardware - all of the DMA Cycle adjustments/hacks have been removed.
+  * This fixes a number of small problems such as Pole Position II joystick selection of track when game loads.

 V5.0 : 21-Feb-2025 by wavemotion-dave
   * Kangaroo mode fixed and fully implemented.
 Cleans up some small graphical glitches on a number of games.
   * Composite Artifacting implemented for Tower Toppler and Jinks.